sirbrillig/taboo.vim/README.md

 Below all the available commands:

 * `TabooRenameTab <name>`: Renames the current tab with the name provided.
-* `TabooRenameTabPrompt`: As above but asks for the name via prompt.
 * `TabooOpenTab <name>`: Opens a new tab and and gives it the name provided.
-* `TabooOpenTabPrompt`: As above but asks for the name via prompt.
 * `TabooResetName`: Removes the custom label associated with the current tab.